B.S. Loras College,

 2013 Elected a Fellow of the American Chemical Society (recognizes members of the American Chemical Society for outstanding achievements in and contributions to Science, the Profession, and the Society).

-2014 A four-day symposium honoring Gary J. Schrobilgen entitled “Exploring the Frontiers of Fundamental and Applied Fluorine Chemistry, 248th National ACS Meeting, San Francisco, CA, August 10-14, 2014.
+2014 Symposium honoring the lifetime achievements of Gary J. Schrobilgen entitled “Exploring the Frontiers of Fundamental and Applied Fluorine Chemistry, 248th National ACS Meeting, San Francisco, CA, August 10-14, 2014 (a 3.5 day symposium with 51 speakers from 14 countries).

 RESEARCH FUNDING (past & present):